Last updated: November 17th, 2020

 The basic functionality described above is absolutely free.
 For larger teams, Mailtrap offers additional awesome features, included in the paid billing plans.
 Below are some useful tips on using them.

 Carefully organized data

 To keep everything in order and be able to easily find or share necessary data, set up a new inbox for each test server, and then group them into Projects.

 Your inbox is already a part of a Project (“My Inboxes”, by default).
 To customize it, go to your Mailtrap home page and use the three-dots menu next to the Project name.
 Also, you can delete it by pressing the Delete icon, and then create a New Project.
 Keep in mind that if you delete your project, all inboxes inside it will be removed too.

 Mailtrap lets you to share your inboxes with other users as well as invite new members to collaborate within a whole project.

 Let’s go back to the Inbox Settings.
 To invite your teammates (or anyone you wish) to work together on debugging your emails, switch to the Team Members tab.
-Just enter an email address registered in Mailtrap, and this user will get full access to your inbox and all the messages within (after confirming your request by email).
+Just enter an email address and this user will get full access to your inbox and all the messages within (after confirming your request by email).
 If this address is not registered in Mailtrap yet, its owner will be offered to create a free account first.